 - The most common form of hair loss is Androgenetic Alopecia (male pattern baldness), a genetic condition which can commence in men at any age.

-- Hair loss is a multi-billion industry, with estimates of hair loss sufferers seeking professional help, more than doubling between 2004 and 2008 from around 360,000 to over 811,000.
+- Hair loss is a multi-billion dollar industry, with estimates of hair loss sufferers seeking professional help, more than doubling between 2004 and 2008 from around 360,000 to over 811,000.

 - Studies have shown that up to 60% of hair loss sufferers would rather have more hair than either money or friends.
 Also, 47% of hair loss sufferers would spend their life savings to regain a full head of hair.
 WTF!
 Their life savings?